pymor/pymor/docs/source/tutorial_ph.md

 The {class}`~pymor.reductors.spectral_factor.SpectralFactorReductor` method
 is a wrapper reductor for another generic reductor.
-The method extracts a spectral factor from the FOM, which subsequentely is reduced by a reductor specified by the user.
-A spectral factor is a standard {{ LTIModel }}.
-Here, we opt for {class}`~pymor.reductors.h2.IRKAReductor` as the inner reductor.
+The method extracts a spectral factor from the FOM (this is only possible if the system is passive), which subsequentely is reduced by a reductor specified by the user.
+A spectral factor is a standard {{ LTIModel }}, and hence any LTI reduction can be used.
+For our example, we use the {class}`~pymor.reductors.h2.IRKAReductor` as the inner reductor.
 If the inner reductor returns a stable ROM, passivity is preserved.
-The spectral factor method and PRBT are related, since the computation of the optimal spectral factor for model reduction depends on the computation of the positive real observability Gramian.
+The spectral factor method and PRBT are related since the computation of the optimal spectral factor for model reduction depends on the computation of the positive-real observability Gramian.
 The spectral factor method can be used with any passive {{ LTIModel}} FOM.
 Again, we convert the ROM of type {{ LTIModel}} into a
 {{ PHLTIModel }} in a post-processing step.